 Due to their operating principle of using velocity to create pressure, dynamic displacement compressors are more susceptible to variations in site conditions than positive displacement compressors.
 As such a careful examination of the relationship between the flow and pressure is warranted.

 The relationship between pressure and the flow rate is expressed in the form of a compressor curve.
 This curve informs the reader of the range of pressures and corresponding flows under which a compressor can operate.
-The lowest pressure point on the curve is called the choke point.
-The choke point is when the flow rate cannot physically increase.
-The highest pressure point is referred to as the surge point and notes where the flow becomes unstable and fluctuates dramatically.
+The lowest pressure point on the curve is the choke point.
+This point indicates when the flow rate cannot physically increase.
+The highest pressure point is the surge point, which highlights where the flow becomes unstable and fluctuates dramatically.

 Air Treatment & Accessories